 This latest 2-person lodge is much in the style of the the Cairngorms National Park Design Award winning 'Woodman's Hut', opened in 2011.

-Perched, this time, at the edge of waterfowl ponds with native goldeneye alongside mandarin, widgeon, whistler ducks and the lazy Aylesburies, the cosy two-person 'Duck's Nest', shares happily the six secluded acres of woodland, sheep paddocks and garden grounds together with the owners' home and cottage.
-Nearby are the tiny, quirky 'Lazy Duck' bunkhouse hostel and the 4-pitch lightweight, summer only camping ground, all sheltered by ancient Caledonian pine trees.
+Perched, this time, at the edge of waterfowl ponds with native goldeneye and widgeon alongside mandarin, whistler ducks and the lazy Aylesburies, the cosy two-person 'Duck's Nest', shares happily the six secluded acres of woodland, sheep paddocks and garden grounds together with the owners' home and manager's cottage.
+Nearby are the tiny, quirky 'Lazy Duck' hut hostel and the 4-pitch lightweight, summer only camping ground, all sheltered by ancient Caledonian pine trees.
 Red squirrels, deer, crested tits are your nearest neighbours along with the waterfowl.

-Built from local larch wood and Douglas Fir the 'Duck's Nest' is this time roofed in ancient, weathered Tomintoul stone and with woodwashed pine linings has perhaps a touch more elegance.
+Built from local larch wood and Douglas Fir the 'Duck's Nest' is roofed in ancient, weathered Tomintoul stone and with woodwashed pine linings has perhaps a touch more elegance than you might expect.

 Rain water is gravity fed from the roof into two whisky barrels and then to the 100 year old brass tap at the sink.
 The king size Hebridean box bed with stargazer window above, wood burning stove and veranda are complemented by candle lanterns supported by some electric lighting, a gas cooking stove and oven, tiny fridge and a sumptuous soft leather sofa from which you can keep an eye on the ducks.
 The dining table is graced by two comfortable Edwardian carver dining chairs tempting you to linger over your meal overlooking the water.